People Strategies for Profitable Growth

-Is your growth limited because you cannot get the right people?
+Is your growth constrained because you cannot get the right people?
 Attracting top talent is the number one priority for many CEOs and owners.

-This article will provide a step-by-step approach to: 1) removing the underperformers, and 2) hiring only high performers.
+This article will provide a step-by-step approach to: 1) removing the under-performers, and 2) hiring high performers.

 Here are the 3 steps:

-Actioning the People facet of during a business turnaround is the most crucial and trickiest.
+Actioning this ‘People’ phase of a business turnaround is the most crucial and the trickiest.
 It is one of our 2 top priorities in a project’s first 90 days 1.
-Long-standing friendships get in the way.
-Mateship often prevents crucial People decisions.
+Long-standing friendships often prevent crucial People decisions.